hansroh/skitai/README.txt

 Change Log
 -------------
+  0.9.1.23 - add some methods to was.request, add "X-Forwarded-For" to proxy_handler

+  0.9.1.20 - fix bug for static file response

+  0.9.1.19 - new was member, was.response

   0.9.1.18 - ignore EWOULDBLOCK raised with multi-workers on posix

   0.9.1.17 - Fix adns double callbacking on posix machine, external networking works fine